Need another category? Click here or call us at (866) 345-6784.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay seeking help from a Everett, Washington healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
-Having a proper medical report detailing the extent of the damage and how it occured is the first step in the process.
-Your employer cannot file a claim with their insurance carrier without this information.
+Don’t delay receiving help from a Washington healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury